 In 1892 a further extension was added by John Colson who built a new banquet room, later named the King Charles Room.
 Colson also installed new toilets and kitchens as well as adding further extensions to the large hall such as changing rooms and a backstage area.

-Limestone steps at the front of the building began to rapidly deteriorate and in as little as four weeks were completely demolished and recreated using pre-cast concrete known as ‘Empire Stone’.
+Limestone steps at the front of the building began to rapidly deteriorate and in as little as four weeks were completely demolished, then recreated using pre-cast concrete known as ‘Empire Stone’.

 1900’s